ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Veeam is used to provide snapshot-based image backups of the primary and secondary nodes.
 In addition to the Veeam backup, configure scheduled appliance backups by using SCP on the appliances and the Veeam repository SFTP share as the target directory.
 This extra level of protection allows a database restore to a new appliance if the image-based restore fails.

-## vRealize Log Insights
+## vRealize Log Insight
 {: #vrw-dualregion-design-vrli}

 The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a vRealize Log Insight (vRLI) environment that consists of four appliances with an integrated load balancer in each of the two regions.
-For more information, see [vRealize Log Insights](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).
+For more information, see [vRealize Log Insight](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).

 In the dual region design, each region is configured to forward log information to the vRealize Log Insight instance in the other region.
 Due to this forwarding configuration, either of the vRLI clusters can be used to query the available logs from either of the regions.
 As a result, failover configuration is not required for the vRLI clusters, and each cluster remains associated with the region in which it was deployed.
 This approach minimizes failover configuration in a DR invocation.

 The use of a vRLI cluster plus the use of vSphere HA provides high availability within a region.
 For business continuity, configure an image level backup of the cluster nodes by using Veeam.

-## vRealize Network Insights
+## vRealize Network Insight
 {: #vrw-dualregion-design-vrni}

-The vRealize Network Insights (vRNI) service is an optional manual installation for {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads.
+The vRealize Network Insight (vRNI) service is an optional manual installation for {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads.
 For more information, see [vRealize Network Insight](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrni).

 In the dual region design, install a vRNI instance manually in each region for the monitoring and management of that region.
 Recovery of the instance in the protected region to the recovery region is not required. vRNI instances are deployed per region to enable service isolation so that each region is considered to be independent.